sourcenetwork/defradb/docs/cli/defradb_client_blocks_get.md

 ## defradb client blocks get

-Get a block by its CID from the blockstore.
+Get a block by its CID from the blockstore

 ```
 defradb client blocks get [CID] [flags]